 MEDICARE ENROLLMENT GUIDE FOR 2017

-Jim retired from his job as a supervisor at a Midwestern manufacturing plant in the Midwest at the end oflate last year.
-As he approached his 65th birthday in early 2018, he Jim realized that he would become eligible for Medicare.
+Jim retired from his job as a supervisor at a manufacturing plant in the Midwest at the end of late last year.
+As he approached his 65th birthday, Jim realized that he would become eligible for Medicare.
 That realization marked almost the entire extent of his Jim’s knowledge of this crucial health insurance for seniors aged 65 and older.
-While wading through Medicare and its various components can be confusing at times, this enrollment guide is designed to help smooth your way.
+Wading through Medicare and its various components can be confusing at times,;this enrollment guide is designed to help smooth your way.

 What is Medicare?

-According to a publication from the United States government office that oversees the plan, Medicare can best be described as health insurance for those people who seniors that are 65 years of age or older.
-While other segments of the population can access Medicare –– such as people of any age with certain disabilities or those who have End-Stage Renal Disease (ESRD) –– its largest audience is those that falls within the 65- and- older bracket.
+Medicare can best be described as health insurance for people 65 years of age or older.
+It also benefits other segments of the population –– such as people of any age with disabilities.

 What are the Different Parts of Medicare?

 If you are like many seniors, you frequently hear commercials that mention terms like Medicare Parts A and B, but you aren’t really sure what they mean.
 In actuality, There are actually four distinct parts of Medicare –– Parts A, B, C and D –– with each part having its own focus and advantages.
 A brief overview of these differences follows:

 Medicare Part A is hospital insurance that includes skilled nursing facility care, home health care, inpatient care in a hospital, and hospice care.
 Part A is free as long as you or your spouse haves paid Medicare taxes and worked for at least 10 years (or 40 quarters) .
 If you don’t meet this requirement, you’ll have to pay a premium for Part A coverage.